 "When is the best time to see them?"

-To witness the lights in their full glory there is first a checklist of location, time of year and setting (not forgetting clear skies!), which all contribute to the chance of a truly once in a lifetime experience.
+To witness the lights in their full glory there is first a checklist of location, time of year and setting (not forgetting clear skies!), which all contribute.
 The season is from September to April, but December, January and February offer the longest hours of darkness, maximising your chances.
-For the clearest views, avoid dates where there is a full moon.

 "Where should I go?"

-Arctic Scandinavia is the place to be to track down the elusive, other-worldly glow.
-Whilst it is impossible to guarantee, the best ways of ensuring a good sighting of the lights is to be under a cloudless sky and as far from natural sources of lights as possible – which is why our remote departures hold the advantage over a quick city break.
-Step into a frozen wilderness far from crowded cities to ensure the best chances of seeing the greatest light show on Earth.
-We have trips in Sweden, Norway, Iceland and Greenland.
+Whilst it is impossible to guarantee, the best ways of ensuring a good sighting of the lights is to be under a cloudless sky and as far from natural sources of lights as possible.
+The best spots are far from crowded cities and we have trips in fantastic locations in Sweden, Norway, Iceland and Finland.